greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Controls Greenplum Database behavior when the deprecated `INTO ERROR TABLE` clause is specified in a `CREATE EXTERNAL TABLE` or `COPY` command.

-**Note:** The `INTO ERROR TABLE` clause was deprecated and removed in Greenplum Database 5.
+> **Note** The `INTO ERROR TABLE` clause was deprecated and removed in Greenplum Database 5.
 In Greenplum Database 7, this parameter will be removed as well, causing all `INTO ERROR TABLE` invocations be yield a syntax error.

 The default value is `false`, Greenplum Database returns an error if the `INTO ERROR TABLE` clause is specified in a command.